mbromberek/udacity-cloud-capstone/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Workouts.
 It can be used to store details about an Workouts such as distance and duration.
 Each Workout can have an attachment image.
 Each user only has access to Workouts that he/she has created.
+Workouts can be favorited.
+When a workout is created the pace for the workout is automatically calculated.

 # Workout items